Faculty and Staff Webpages

 All faculty and staff employed by Pacific University may have an individual page that provides biographical and contact information.

-If you are wish to make edits to your personal employee page, contact a web editor or email email@example.com.
+If you wish to make edits to your personal employee page, complete the Website Request Form.

 Employee pages are the content used for individual faculty pages, as well as staff pages.
 This helps increase the visibility of a person when they are searched.
 Trained web editors with employee page permissions can create employee pages by going to Content> Add content> Employee.